 Estimates of individual income tax exemption devices are shown below and compiled in Table 3 at the end of this section.
 The tax exemptions are divided into four broad categories: 1) exclusions from federal gross income, 2) adjustments to federal gross income, 3) Wisconsin modifications to federal adjusted gross income, and 4) Wisconsin state tax credits.
-The report identifies the exemption devices, indicates the statutory sections allowing the exemption devices, and provides estimates of the fiscal effects in FY18.
+The report identifies the exemption devices, indicates the statutory sections allowing the exemption devices, and provides estimates of the fiscal effects in FY20.
 In some cases, related exemption devices may appear in more than one section.
 For example, certain medical insurance premiums are excluded from federal gross income, while other amounts can be claimed as an adjustment to federal gross income or as a Wisconsin subtraction from federal adjusted gross income.
 In these cases, the component fiscal effects are listed separately in each section.

 Several approaches were used to generate the fiscal estimates.
-The estimates of exclusions from gross income, which are not reported on tax returns, were generally based on estimates of the fiscal effect of federal tax exemption devices - contained in the annual budget document issued by the Executive Office of the President.
+The estimates of exclusions from gross income, which are not reported on tax returns, were generally based on estimates of the fiscal effect of federal tax expenditures - i.e., federal tax exemption devices - contained in the annual budget document issued by the Executive Office of the President.
 Estimates prepared by the Congressional Budget Office and the staff of the Joint Committee on Taxation were also considered.
 Generally, Wisconsin's share of the federal fiscal effect was determined using the state's share of total federal adjusted gross income on all federal tax returns, and then adjustments were made to account for the differences in federal and Wisconsin tax rates.

-Most of the other estimates were based on Wisconsin-specific data sources, including the 2014 Wisconsin individual income tax model, aggregate statistics from the 2017 tax processing year, and tax collection statistics for FY18.
-The tax model is derived from a statistically stratified sample of approximately 23,207 tax returns, weighted to reflect the statewide population of tax filers in 2014.
-This model was used to simulate the effect of tax exemption devices for which data is captured in the sample.
-The aggregate statistics were drawn from tax returns processed from July 1, 2017 to June 30, 2018.
+Most of the other estimates were based on Wisconsin-specific data sources, including the 2018 Wisconsin individual income tax model, aggregate statistics from the 2019 tax processing year, aggregate statistics from tax year 2018 returns filed during calendar year 2019, and tax collection statistics for FY20.
+The tax model uses data either from aggregate statistics or derived from a statistically stratified sample of approximately 22,000 tax returns, weighted to reflect the statewide population of tax filers in 2018.
+This model was used to simulate the effect of tax exemption devices.
+The 2019 tax processing aggregate statistics were drawn from all tax returns processed from July 1, 2017 to June 30, 2018, while the 2018 tax year aggregate statistics were drawn from all 2018 tax returns processed during calendar year 2019.

 It is important to note that the fiscal impacts for the exemption devices are calculated independently.
 In many cases, tax provisions have nontrivial impacts on each other.
 For example, an exclusion from gross income may allow a taxpayer to have income below the phase-out threshold of another deduction.
 Absent the exclusion, the fiscal effect of the deduction would be different.
-As such, the combined effect of two or more provisions may be more or less than the separately identified effects.
+As such, the combined effect of two or more provisions may be higher or lower than the separately identified effects.